miminashi/edison_ansible/README.md

 ### Connect Intel Edison

-Before run following command, please connect Intel Edison with RemoteNDIS.
+* Connect Intel Edison with RemoteNDIS.

-If `ping 192.168.2.15` is success, you can go next step.
+* If `ping 192.168.2.15` is success, you can go next step.

 ### Run Ansible